agilebeat-inc/maprover--data-amass/README.md

 Here is an example showing all the steps:

-First, run a Python script similar to what's in `driver.py`.
-Say we want to find the beaches within 25000 meters of Thessaloniki:
+Following what's in `driver.py`, say we want to find the beaches within 25000 meters of Thessaloniki:

 ```python
 import pipe1